in progress

 Chromia dapps function on a framework where network providers receive compensation in the form of CHR tokens.
-To streamline and simplify this process, we are developing a native billing solution that acts as a unified utility for both dapp deployers and network providers.
+To streamline and simplify this process, we are developing a native fee system.

 Done

-A more advanced system for blockchain configuration updates that utilizes the Directory and Anchoring chains.
-PCU enables automatic reversion of failed updates and the ability to update halted chains, while also ensuring that all nodes update in sync (at the same block height, which is coordinated by the Directory chain) and maintain consensus regarding blockchain configurations.
+An advanced system for blockchain configuration updates that utilizes the Directory and Anchoring chains.
+PCU assists the network by ensuring nodes update in sync and maintain consensus regarding blockchain configurations.

 Done